-- Preview Email Newsletter

 LAWRENCE -As it relates to Black bodies and Black individuals, clothing is always "politicked," according to a University of Kansas researcher.

 "What you can and can't wear also connects to a certain creative expression and therefore independence," said Zay Dale, assistant professor of English.
-"It's also important to more PR
+"It's also important to know that clothing is not just important now, but more PR

 Experts expect shift in chicken prices amid fertility, bird flu concerns (10)